fossar/composition-c4/README.md

 There is Sander’s [composer2nix] but that follows the generator approach, which is not always convenient.

+stephank’s [composer-plugin-nixify](https://github.com/stephank/composer-plugin-nixify) also opts for the generator route but it hooks into Composer so the generated file is always in sync with `composer.lock` (even for developers not using Nix).

-We took an inspiration from Nicolas’s [napalm](https://github.com/nmattia/napalm), which is similar tool for npm (JavaScript).
+We decided to use lockfile-based approach inspired by Nicolas’s [napalm](https://github.com/nmattia/napalm), a similar tool for npm (JavaScript).
 The hook design was based on `rustPlatform.cargoSetupHook` and `rustPlatform.fetchCargoTarball` from Nixpkgs.

 ## License